-Nipping might seem funny when Fido's tiny, but if he's allowed to believe it, he won't be willing to renegotiate his position later on (when he may weigh 50lbs or even 150lbs!)
+Nipping might seem funny when Fido's tiny, but if he's allowed to be bossy and nippy, he won't be willing to renegotiate his position later on.

-Luckily there are lots of very simple ways to do this and the most important part of training a puppy to stop biting is correcting him consistently.
+Luckily there are lots of very simple ways to do this and the most important part of training a puppy to stop biting is correcting him propery and consistently.